NebbGroup/docs.qlarm.com/content/events/_index.md

 </figure>

 ## Sorting
-Clicking on a column header will sort the table data by the column clicked.
+Clicking on a column header will sort the table data by the selected column.

-## Event view Edit
+## Editing Event Instances
 Events listed in the Event view tab can be edited by clicking "Edit" in the row context menu.
+This will take the user to the [Event Configuration](/configuration/events) page and open the specific Event Definition for editing.
 <img src="/events_view_edit_link.png">

 ## Logs
 Events listed in both Event view and History tab have Logs.
 They can be reached by clicking "Logs" the row context menu. <img src="/events_view_logs_link.png">
 <br />
-Logs display tracking data about the event.
-What has happen, when and by who.
-There is also a possibility for a [User](/glossary#user) to add a custom log (a comment).
+The Log for each instance contains information on changes in the State of the event, which [User](/glossary#user) initiated the change, and at what time the change occured.There is also a possibility for the User to add a custom log in the form of a comment.
 <figure class="image_container">
     <img class="center_image myImg" onClick="reply_click(this)"  id="events_view_logs" src="/events_view_logs.png" alt="Logs">
     <figcaption>Fig 5.
 Logs</figcaption>